wessenstam/gts21/karbon/day-2/day-2.rst

 [UNDER FORWARD LOOKUP ZONES]

 #.
-Check to see if the DNS name ntnxlab.local has a subdomain with the same name as the Object Store.
+Check to see if under the DNS name ntnxlab.local there is a subdomain/folder with the same name as the Object Store.

    .. note::
       As the cluster is a shared resource, someone else might have created the domain already for you.